gajzzs/keyphy/README.md

+# Under Development
-# Keyphy - System Access Control via External Device Authentication
+## Keyphy - System Access Control via External Device Authentication

 Keyphy is a Linux CLI application that blocks access to applications, websites, and files/folders until authenticated with an external USB device.
 It uses the device's UUID and name to generate cryptographic keys for secure authentication.